Exchange Initiative

 The Exchange Initiative will aim to strengthen one capacity area of the partner CSOs (e.g., fundraising, working with volunteers, advocacy, organisational governance, communication and outreach, strategic planning).
 Thereby, the applying partnership will be required to identify clearly on which capacity topic they plan to be jointly working on.
 Each cycle will last for 5 months, during which the selected partnership will be provided a mentor.
 In addition to the mentor, the partnership will be supported by Civic Space help desk and the trainings.

-At the end of each cycle, the supported partnerships will be expected to develop a tool, method and/or process on their focus capacity area.
-Following the end of the first cycle, Civic Space will make an assessment regarding the need, benefit, effectiveness and demand for such a programme, and if the assessment proves to be positive, then a second cycle of the Exchange Initiative will be launched.
+At the end of each cycle, it will be expected that the supported partnerships have developed a tool, method, and/or process in their focused capacity area.
+After the conclusion of the first cycle, Civil Space will evaluate the need, benefits, effectiveness, and demand for such a program.
+If the assessment is positive, the second cycle of the Change Initiative will be initiated

 The tools mentioned could be diverse, based on the needs and topic of their choice, but can include tools/methods such as training curriculums, memorandum of understanding documents, do-it-yourself guidelines, strategy documents, manuals, films, etc.